Southern Illinois University

 Image from Wikimedia Commons

-During my first graduate school "rotation" in Prof. Ted Bullock's laboratory at UCSD, I was assigned to record electrical potentials from one specific nerve cell in the abdominal ganglion of Aplysia californica, the California "sea hare."
-I had first encountered Aplysia at age 14, in the pages of Darwin's Voyage of the Beagle.
-But I hadn't imagined that in just a few years I would be hunting for these marvellous molluscs in California tidepools.
+During my first graduate school "rotation" in Prof. Ted Bullock's laboratory at UCSD, I was introduced to Aplysia californica, the California "sea hare."
+I had first encountered Aplysia at age 14, in the pages of Darwin's Voyage of the Beagle; at that time I hadn't imagined that in just a few years I would be hunting for these marvellous molluscs in California tidepools.
 I was astonished to learn that unique individual nerve cells could be readily located and identified in this animal.
-But I also discovered that I really had no affinity for the technology of neurophysiology.
+I was assigned to record electrical potentials from one specific nerve cell in its abdominal ganglion.
+But I thereby discovered that I really had no affinity for the technology of neurophysiology.

 Top of page

 I was pulled back toward histology during another rotation, spent mostly overseas in Prof. Paul Glees' laboratory at the University of Göttingen.
 There I learned techniques of electron microscopy from Simon Levay, who coincidently went on to work with Hubel and Wiesel at Harvard.
 At the time I was too naive to appreciate my good fortune, to have been delivered into the care of such a humane and capable mentor.
-During my five-month stay in Germany I was also introduced, while visiting the Max Planck Institute for Biological Cybernetics in Tübingen, to the power of a multidisciplinary team for analyzing a small nervous system -- in this case the optomotor systems of the housefly.
+During my five-month stay in Germany I was also introduced, while visiting the Max Planck Institute for Biological Cybernetics in Tübingen, to the power of a multidisciplinary team for analyzing a small nervous system -- in this case the optomotor systems of the housefly -- where the cellular basis for behavior could be illuminated by integrating histology with neurophysiology.

 Top of page